The Top 10 Best Abdominal Exercises Part 2

 5. Lying Leg Kicks / Flutter Kicks

-The point of flutter kicks is to either max out on reps, meaning try to do more reps each workout, or to complete more flutter kicks in a certain amount of time, for example, each workout you might try to finish 5 more flutter kicks in one minute.
+The point of flutter kicks is to either max out on reps, meaning try to do more reps each workout, or to complete more flutter kicks in a certain amount of time, for example, for each workout you might try to finish 5 more flutter kicks in one minute.

 To set up: Start by lying flat on the floor, then use your arms (elbows and forearms) to prop your upper body off the floor.
 Place your hands down by your butt, just on the outside of your hips.